shimlab/mako/content/deployment.md

   - navigation
 ---

 Mako is a Nextflow pipeline intended to be deployed on high performance computing (HPC) systems.
-For supported scheduler systems, see the [Nextflow documentation (Executors)](https://www.nextflow.io/docs/latest/executor.html).
-The pipeline was tested to work with the [SLURM workload manager](https://slurm.schedmd.com/overview.html).

-### Execution profiles
+## Profiles

 This pipeline supports the [nf-core/configs pre-made configurations](https://nf-co.re/configs/), as well as a custom pre-configured profile for the University of Melbourne's Spartan HPC.